 Physiologically, PMA reverses the toll of stress on our bodies.
 Think about your body language when you watch a funny movie.
 You're often more relaxed than when you see a nail-biting thriller.
 This loosening up will help you conserve precious energy.
 Proper wilderness preparation and training also contributes to positive thinking because you will better know how to fend for yourself.
 That, coupled with PMA, can help you cross the bridge to survival.

 Want to learn more tips on surviving in the wilderness?
-Cruise to the links on the next page.
+Cruise to the links below.

 More Great Links

 - Cooper, Donald.
 "Fundamentals of Search and Rescue."
 2005.
 Jones & Bartlett Publishers.
 (April 10, 2008)http://books.google.com/books?id=JWNcKsY6DfMC

 - Fredrickson, Barbara L. "The Value of Positive Emotions."
 2003.
 American Scientist.
 (April 10, 2008)http://www.unc.edu/peplab/publications/value.pdf

 - Hill, Kenneth.
 "The Psychology of Lost."
 Lost Person Behavior.
 1998.
 St. Mary's University.
 (April 9, 2008)http://husky1.stmarys.ca/~khill/PsychologyofLost.pdf

 - Lundin, Cody.
 "98.6 Degrees: The Art of Keeping Your Ass Alive."
 2003.
 Gibbs Smith.
 (April 10, 2008)http://books.google.com/books?id=nrQxBfJLvtgC&dq=98.6+degrees